Namandjé Bumpus: Academic career

-Bumpus has served numerous roles outside of Johns Hopkins.
-She chairs the National Institute of Health (NIH)'s Xenobiotic and Nutrient Disposition and Action study section and serves as a science commissioner and member of Washington, D.C.’s Science Advisory Board.
-She is an associate editor of the journal Drug Metabolism and Disposition.
+Outside of Johns Hopkins, Bumpus chaired the National Institute of Health (NIH)'s Xenobiotic and Nutrient Disposition and Action study section and served as a science commissioner and member of Washington, D.C.’s Science Advisory Board.
+She was an associate editor of the journal Drug Metabolism and Disposition.

-She has been strongly involved with the American Society for Pharmacology and Experimental Therapeutics (ASPET), where she served as secretary and treasurer.
-She was elected Councilor of ASPET in 2019 and began her term in July 2019.
+She has been strongly involved with the American Society for Pharmacology and Experimental Therapeutics (ASPET), where she served as secretary and treasurer and president.